adhfarg/travel_buddy/README.md

 Search Functionality: Easily search for different locations within the NYC area to find the best hotels and restaurants tailored to your preferences.

+Detailed Place Information: Click on any listed place to view detailed information, including contact details, address, and opening hours.

 Logout Option: When you're done exploring or need to take a break, simply log out of your account with ease.

 # How to Use: